 Manga and Cherry Blossoms

-Still on the subject of pop culture for skin art, this tattoo from a Las Vegas-based artists takes inspiration from Junji Ito’s horror manga.
+Still on the subject of pop culture for skin art, this tattoo from a Las Vegas-based artist takes inspiration from Junji Ito’s horror manga.

 Dragon Tattoo and Cherry Blossoms

 Hellfire and something pink?
 Why not.
-If you work with a tattoo artist who can do color and realism like no one’s business, a combination of dragon tattoo with cherry blossoms is bound to catch the eye.
-Here, artist Bruce Kaplan from Lark Tattoo combines the ferocity of the mythical beast with the beauty, tenderness of flowers.
-What will this captivating dragon and sakura tattoo mean?
+Collaborating with a tattoo artist who excels in color and realism is paramount to standing out in the crowd.
+If you’re seeking a captivating ink design, consider the combination of dragon tattoos with cherry blossoms.
+Here, artist Bruce Kaplan from Lark Tattoo combines the mythical beast’s ferocity with the flowers’ beauty and tenderness.
+What will this captivating dragon and Sakura tattoo mean?

 Koi and Cherry Blossoms